-SES seeks to achieve long-term capital appreciation by investing primarily in equity funds with the flexibility to invest globally across sectors and capitalisations, with a preference towards funds that promote environmental, social, and governance ("ESG") factors into their investment process and/or focus on sustainable themes.
-The investment strategy is implemented via the maintenance of at least 80% of the strategy's investments in funds with an SFDR Article 8 or 9 designation.
+The financial product seeks to achieve long-term capital appreciation by investing primarily in equity and fixed income funds with the flexibility to invest globally across sectors and capitalisations, with a preference for funds that promote environmental, social, and governance ("ESG") factors into their investment process and/or focus on sustainable themes.
+The investment strategy is implemented via the maintenance of at least 80% of the Strategy's investments in funds with an SFDR Article 8 or 9 designation.

-The strategy aims to incorporate ESG analysis into the investment process in the following areas:
+The Strategy aims to incorporate ESG analysis into the investment process in the following areas:

-- Economic Analysis: The SES portfolio management team evaluates the effects of economic cycle and financial conditions on the strategy and its investments. - Market Analysis: Incorporation of the SES portfolio management team's perspectives on earnings, valuations, secular trends, and market sentiment including ongoing analysis of trends in ESG-related investment and valuation disparities. - Portfolio Construction: The SES portfolio management team flexibly adjusts the strategy's asset allocation to reflect their views, leveraging financial and ESG data.
+- Economic Analysis: The Strategy's portfolio management team evaluates the effects of economic cycle and financial conditions on the Strategy and its investments. - Market Analysis: The portfolio management team's perspectives on earnings, valuations, secular trends, and market sentiment including ongoing analysis of trends in ESG-related investment and valuation disparities, are incorporated into the Strategy. - Portfolio Construction: The Strategy's portfolio management team flexibly adjusts the Strategy's asset allocation to reflect their views, leveraging financial and ESG data.
 ESG metrics are utilised to assess e.g., controversial activities associated with investments or carbon intensity of investments.
-Comparisons are made relative to traditional indices and views on ESG metrics may be considered alongside traditional considerations such as sector, size, region, volatility, etc. - Vehicle Selection: SES seeks to invest in funds that have the people, philosophy, and process in place to deliver financially, while promoting factors consistent with the aforementioned principles.
+Comparisons are made relative to traditional indices and views on ESG metrics may be considered alongside traditional considerations such as sector, size, region, volatility, etc. - Vehicle Selection: The Strategy seeks to invest in funds that have the people, philosophy, and process in place to deliver financially, while promoting factors consistent with the aforementioned principles.